JuliaGeo/CFTime.jl/paper/paper.md

 # Acknowledgements

-I thank [all contributors](https://github.com/JuliaGeo/CFTime.jl/graphs/contributors) to this package, in particular Martijn Visser, Fabian Gans, Rafael Schouten and Yeesian Ng.
+I thank [all contributors](https://github.com/JuliaGeo/CFTime.jl/graphs/contributors) to this package, in particular Martijn Visser, Fabian Gans, Haakon Ludvig Langeland Ervik, Rafael Schouten and Yeesian Ng.
 I also acknowledge Jeff Whitaker for Python's [cftime](https://github.com/Unidata/cftime) which has helped the development of this package by providing reference values and a reference implementation for tests.

 # Funding